Show more

 • Summer 2: Session 4 – Reflection and celebration of the year.

-This is great opportunity for those teachers beginning their journey to network with other ECTs in Early Years throughout Buckinghamshire and with members of the Early Years Service to support with developing good practice and teaching within the EYFS.
+This is a fantastic opportunity for those teachers beginning their journey to network with other ECTs in Early Years throughout Buckinghamshire and with members of the Early Years Service to support with developing good practice and teaching within the EYFS.
 Benefits include:

 • Deepening your knowledge of child development theories and shape your early years pedagogy